 It looked like two very similar situations.

-Skills of quick thinking under a different set of circumstances were needed, and in this case he responded
+Skills of quick thinking under a different set of circumstances where needed, and in this case, he responded admirably.

 And he was able to respond instinctively.